 Last year the office had to be closed twice because it got too hot to work.
 This year it is more likely that the office will have to close due to flooding.
 If you don’t see any more posts here you will know Holland has been reclaimed by the sea.

-I’m going to tell you a story so scary you will never be able to look at a lift (or elevator for you Americans) in the same way again.
+I’m going to tell you a story so scary you will never be able to look at a lift (or elevator if you Americans) the same way again.
 Stairs will become your new best friend.
-What I am going to tell you is a true story and it happened to me.
-The dictionary describes a lift as such:
+What I am going to tell you is a true story of how I suddenly found myself trapped in a lift, between floors in a deserted building.

 A platform or an enclosure raised and lowered in a vertical shaft to transport people or freight.